grnet/synnefo/snf-docs/cyclades-admin-guide.rst

-.. _asterias-admin-guide:
+.. _cyclades-admin-guide:

 ===================
 Administrator Guide
 ===================

-This is the asterias administrator guide.
+This is the cyclades administrator guide.

 It contains instructions on how to download, install and configure the synnefo components necessary to deploy the Compute Service.
 It also covers